isomerpages/moe-pasirrissec/_cce/National Education.md

 <p>Through focus group discussions and surveys, we strive to understand the
 needs and challenges faced by our students in order to support them and plan the programme to enhance their school experiences.</p>
-<p>Programmes include experiences such as learning journeys&nbsp; to culturally
+<p>Programmes include experiences such as learning journeys to culturally
-rich places to help them better understand local culture, social norms and also build a social network of support through interactive bonding sessions.&nbsp;</p>
+rich places to help them better understand local culture and social norms and also build a social network of support through interactive bonding sessions.&nbsp;</p>
 <p>We also incorporate a buddy system for them to help ease their transition